komstin/Cryptopt/README.md

 # Cryptopt
 ### Cryptocurrency Optimization R&amp;D Project

-The working process, problem statements and result descriptions are shown in */workflow* folder.
+Working process, problem statements and result descriptions are shown in */workflow* folder.

+Data sources and APIs are contained in */data* folder

 *Started @ March 1, 2018*